Giuseppe Ferrata: Personal life

 During his career, Ferrata had other patrons besides Cardinal Ferrata.
-These included Baron Randolph Natili of Louisiana, a well-connected, French-born, art dealer whom Ferrata first met during a stop in Louisiana for his marriage honeymoon.
+These included Baron Randolph Natili of Louisiana, a well-connected, art dealer whom Ferrata first met during a stop in Louisiana for his marriage honeymoon.
+Natili's first cousin was Ernest Lagarde and he was a member of the Dimitry Family.
+Natili's mother was Mathilde Elizabeth Theophanie Dimitry daughter of Marianne Celeste Dragon and his father was Italian-born Doctor Auguste Natili.
+Randolph was Creole and the progeny of an interracial couple with powerful connections in Louisiana and within the Huntington railroad magnet family.
+Randolph was close to Ferrata and tried to secure funding to help his cousin Alice's husband.

 Ferrata's first performances in Louisiana were during this visit, in Baton Rouge and in New Orleans.

 Ferrata became a citizen of the United States on June 13, 1916, through a Certificate of Naturalization.
 This is in conflict with the statements in Ferrata's patents issued years before that he was already a citizen of the United States.

 In 1924, the New Orleans Item newspaper described Ferrata's personality as:

 "An aristocrat without snobbishness, a man of tremendous intellect, yet able to take part in the everyday affairs of life, a charming host, a delightful conversationalist; this is the real Dr. Ferrata.
 The real Dr. Ferrata whom you find at home on Sunday afternoon, surrounded by his wife and children, and perhaps several Italian friends, all thought of decorations and honors thrust aside, in the midst of a spirited discussion.
 And occasionally there will be an outburst of laughter, for the Doctor is naturally witty, and this sense of humor must find an outlet."

 Ferrata died on March 28, 1928, of a lung disease.
 He is buried at St. Louis Cemetery No. 3, one of the Historic Cemeteries of New Orleans.